-As you can imagine there are many decisions to be made when you are creating a new tourist accommodation.
-We are ‘tree-change’ escapees who are new to the business of tourism, but like most people we do have our own experiences of travel and past holidays.
-For us our most stand-out experience came from weekends away in northern NSW where we stayed at a delightful cottage outside Murwillumbah.
+As you can imagine there are many decisions to be made when you are creating new tourist accommodation.
+Like most people we have had our own experiences of getting away, and for us our most memorable weekend getaways were in northern NSW where we stayed at a delightful cottage outside Murwillumbah.
 It wasn‘t expensive, wouldn‘t have featured in flash travel magazines or TV travel shows, or receive celebrity endorsement; but the owners displayed what I term as ‘thoughtful hospitality’ and this made our stay a delight and a retreat from our busy lives.
-So as well as incorporating sustainable design into all our services and buildings we have endeavoured to incorporate ‘thoughtful hospitality’.
-From the comments in our guest books and on-line reviews I know our guests appreciate our efforts, and we hope you will too!
+So as well as incorporating sustainable design we have put ourselves in your shoes, thought about what would make your stay convenient and comfortable, and designed this into the cottages too.
+This is not an 'untouched-by-human-hands' resort.
+Did you notice?
+From the comments in our guest books and on-line reviews I know some of you have.
+If you haven't stayed with us yet, we hope you will too!

 While still being very practical with our construction (we had a limited budget!)
 Graham (yes Graham is a builder) used local materials as much as possible.
 All hardwood was felled and milled on site.
 Malcolm walked his bullock team in from Derby to assist!
 80-year old macrocarpa pine trees growing in our paddock were used to create the doors, window frames (all double-glazed) and joinery in each cottage.
 Beautiful hard dolerite stone from Mt Victoria and recycled bricks were used in construction.
 Services are sustainable too: enviro-cycle sewage treatment, rainwater harvested, powered by micro-hydro electric generation, gas heating rather than wood-fired and we try to minimize waste; although the latter is also up to you…